Antala/jean-amd/README.md

 ## Description

 Provides a minimal AMD loader for use when all modules are build with r.js into one file.
-Only 50 lines, much shorter than almond.
+Much shorter than almond.

 ## Restrictions
 - All modules must be located into one file